-PART 14 - CERTAIN LEGAL MATTERS
+PART 14 - LEGAL MATTERS

-Certain legal matters incident to the authorization, issuance, sale and delivery of the Series 2016A Bonds are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York and Bryant Rabbino LLP, New York, New York, Co-Bond Counsel to DASNY, and to certain other conditions.
-The approving opinions of Co-Bond Counsel will be delivered with the Series 2016A Bonds.
-The proposed forms of such opinions are included in this Official Statement as Appendix D.
+Certain legal matters incidental to the authorization and issuance of the Series 2016A Bonds by DASNY are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, and Bryant Rabbino LLP, New York, New York, Co-Bond Counsel to DASNY, whose approving opinions will be delivered with the Series 2016A Bonds.
+The proposed forms of Co-Bond Counsel opinions are set forth in "Appendix E - Forms of Approving Opinions of Co-Bond Counsel" hereto.